FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

+I decided to use the object-detection model for detecting cars.
+In designing bridges, many times you have to know how many cars cross the bridge everyday.
+Because I don't live next to a busy bridge, I have decided to create an interaction where I can count the number of cars that are on a bridge at a certain time from a recorded video.

+The interaction should detect and tell the user the number of cars there are on the screen, what is the confidence of prediction and maybe even detect some other things like traffic lights.

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note your observations**:
 For example:
 1. When does it what it is supposed to do?
+   The intercation does what it is supposed to do under normal conditions where the video is clear and the visibility is good.
-1. When does it fail?
+3. When does it fail?
+   The interaction fails when the visibility is not good or when something that the system is not designed to count comes into the frame (for example a large number of birds).
-1. When it fails, why does it fail?
+5. When it fails, why does it fail?
+   It fails because the models fail to account for certain objects and organisms.
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+7. Based on the behavior you have seen, what other scenarios could cause problems?
+   There could potentially be a problem if there is a car crash.
+This is because a lot of times, in car crashes, the cars overlap and it could be hard for the system to differentiate the different cars.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?
+   Yes, they should be away of the uncertainties as the confidence of prediction is displayed next to each prediction on screen.
-1. How bad would they be impacted by a miss classification?
+3. How bad would they be impacted by a miss classification?
+   I would not say that the user will be impacted greatly by a miss classification as counting cars on a bridge to determine bridge use rate is normally not a life or death matter.
-1. How could change your interactive system to address this?
+5. How could change your interactive system to address this?
+   I could include other things that the system don't currently account for.
+For example, the system can maybe detect common species of bird, detect a car crash and detect ships.
-1. Are there optimizations you can try to do on your sense-making algorithm.
+7. Are there optimizations you can try to do on your sense-making algorithm.
+   I am sure that improvements on the algorithm can be made and the program can be made to run faster.
+But at this moment I am not sure it can be done.

 ### Part D
 ### Characterize your own Observant system